redis-applied-ai/redis-slack-worker-agent/README.md

 ![Language](https://img.shields.io/github/languages/top/redis-applied-ai/redis-slack-worker-agent)
 ![GitHub last commit](https://img.shields.io/github/last-commit/redis-applied-ai/redis-slack-worker-agent)

 The code in this repo shows a reference architecture for a Slack-integrated agent application running on ECS.
-The architecture is designed so that agent workers can scale horizontally to demand while keeping a minimal API instance running.
-Additionally, it implements the [agent memory server](https://github.com/redis/agent-memory-server) as a tool call for storing and automatically summarizing and persisting short and long term memory to Redis.
+The architecture is designed so that agent workers, API containers, and agent-memory-server can scale in a decoupled way.
+[The agent memory server](https://github.com/redis/agent-memory-server) itself is implemented as a tool call for storing and automatically summarizing and persisting short and long term memories.

 ## Business objective